slowernews/wisdom-tldr/README.md

 > *'Expose yourself to your deepest fear; after that, fear has no power, and the fear of freedom shrinks and vanishes.
 You are free. -- Jim Morrison*

-Excuses are a manifestation of fear.
-All are refutable.
+Anger and excuses are fear clothed.
+All excuses are refutable.

+> *'You can’t be grateful and angry simultaneously.' -- Tony Robbins*

 > *'There is no coming to consciousness without pain.<br>
 People will do anything, no matter how absurd, in order to avoid facing their own Soul.'*